Meteor-Community-Packages/Meteor-CollectionFS/api.md

 -
 Return the http url for getting the file - on server set auth if wanting to use authentication on client set auth to true or token

--
-check for "hash" prop if called as helper
-We check if the copy is found

 #### <a name="FS.File.prototype.downloadUrl"></a>FS.File.prototype.downloadUrl([options], [auth])&nbsp;&nbsp;<sub><i>Anywhere</i></sub> ####
 -